 You can practice and improve your skills by making a list of the features and benefits for a specific product or service.
 This will help you find a new way of looking at your product, which can lead you to a better connection to your consumers.

-If you lack confidence in your writing or have a knotty problem you need help with?
+You lack confidence in your writing or have a knotty problem you need help with?
 We are here to solve them!